- See more than 200 paintings, drawings and letters from Vincent van Gogh - it's the world's largest collection

 This exhibition explores Vincent Van Gogh's synergetic relationship with sunflowers, following the artist's 12 versions of the subject from his time in Paris to his days in the sleepy town of Arles.
 Find out what this flower meant to him, why the painting is not allowed to travel, and what Van Gogh hoped to achieve by painting it over and over again.

 The Van Gogh Museum houses the world's largest collection of Van Gogh's artwork.
-This skip-the-line ticket - valid for a specific time slot - is the only way to get in fast.
+This ticket, valid for a specific timeslot, is the only way to get in fast.
 See the largest collection of Van Gogh's paintings, plus works by many of his contemporaries, and trace his fascinating development as an artist.

 The permanent collection of Van Gogh's works in the museum displays over 200 of his items, including his serene landscapes, beautiful still lifes and compelling drawings and letters.
 Seen together, they cast a revealing light on his extraordinary life.
 Don't miss his legendary painting Sunflowers and his eccentric self-portraits.